 - (a.)
 The maximum building height shall be fifty (50) feet for all structures, residential and non-residential. - (b.)
 Church spires may extend to one hundred (100) feet. - (c.)
 Setbacks for any non-residential structure exceeding thirty (30) feet in height, other than a public utility tower authorized by conditional use permit, shall be increased by one (1) additional foot for every two (2) feet or fraction thereof of building height in excess of thirty (30) feet. - (8.)
-Floor Area Ratio.
-The maximum Floor Area Ratio (F.A.R.) for any single family detached structure is .25.
-F.A.R. is calculated as the total gross square footage of the building divided by the total land area of the site.
-When calculating the FAR the following items are included: - (a.)
-The entire square footage of any single family detached residential structure, including but not limited to rooms, foyers, hallways, and areas for storage.
-This does not include basements and attics. - (b.)
-The entire square footage of any attached or detached garage. - (c.)
-The entire area of any other usable structure such as a guest houses, pool houses, or enclosed porches or patios and any other open areas of structures where such element is enclosed on three (3) or more sides or has two (2) walls and a solid roof. - (d.)
-Modification from the above referenced F.A.R. requirement may be reviewed and approved by the Planning Commission.
-The applicant shall submit a letter explaining what the F.A.R. requirement is, what the modification being requested is, and explain why the standard F.A.R. requirement cannot be met.
-Included with the request shall be a letter from the subdivision trustees and adjacent property owners. - (9.)
 Parking and loading requirements.
 Off-street parking and loading requirements and setbacks for parking areas, loading spaces, and internal drives are set forth in Section 1003.165 of the Chesterfield City Code unless otherwise specified below. - (a.)
 The minimum parking lot setback from any road shall be fifty (50) feet. - (b.)
-Parking lots shall be located at least fifty (50) feet further from any road than the structure is from said road.

-- (c.)
-Parking lots shall not be located in any front, side, or rear yard setback. - (10.)
+Parking lots shall be located at least fifty (50) feet further from any road than the structure is from said road. - (c.)
+Parking lots shall not be located in any front, side, or rear yard setback. - (9.)
 Landscaping.
-Landscaping shall adhere to the Chesterfield City Code. - (11.)
+Landscaping shall adhere to the Chesterfield City Code. - (10.)
 Signs.
 Signs shall adhere to the Chesterfield City Code. - D. Dedications for Public Schools and Public Parks.
 Developments may include land designated for dedication for public school or public park use.
 Areas designated for public school or public park purposes may be considered part of the gross acreage of the development in computing the maximum number of lots that may be created or dwelling units that may be authorized, provided that: - (1.)
 The area of the proposed development shall be at least thirty (30) acres in the case of a public school dedication and sixty (60) acres in the case of a public park dedication, unless otherwise authorized or required by the City of Chesterfield. - (2.)
 The proposed school site is compatible with a generalized plan for school locations published by the school district. - (3.)
-Prior to approval of a site development concept plan, a written agreement between the petitioner and the school district shall be submitted to the City of Chesterfield for review.
+Prior to approval of a site development concept plan, a written agreement between the petitioner and the school district shall be submitted to the

+- City of Chesterfield for review.
 This agreement shall indicate who is responsible for the installation of required improvements adjacent to or affecting the school site, and when the improvements will be installed. - (4.)
 The proposed site is dedicated to public school or park use in a manner approved by the City Attorney as to legal form prior to recording of the site development concept plan. - (5.)
 The site development concept plan identifies the boundaries of the dedicated tract within the development. - (6.)
 The deed of dedication for a public park(s) or public school use shall provide that in the event the property shall no longer be used for that purpose, it will revert to the trustees of the subdivision in which it is located as common land.